 Travis’ sleeve gun felt creative for him to conceal a hidden firearm.
 The Assassin’s Creed franchise later used a similar trick using a blade to pop up out of the user’s wrist.
 Quentin Tarantino also added a sleeve gun depicted in “Django Unchained.”

-Peter Boyle’s character Wizard, predicted that gay marriage is acceptable, which is legal in today’s standards.
+Peter Boyle’s character Wizard predicted that gay marriage is acceptable, which is legal in today’s standards.

-In one scene, Travis wears a red coat Bobby later wore a brighter red outfit as Rupert Pupkin in “The King Of Comedy.”
+In one scene, Travis wears a red coat Bobby later wore a brighter red outfit as Rupert Pupkin in “The King of Comedy.”
 Joaquin Phoenix’s Joker wears a red suit inspired by Rupert Pupkin.

 Slow: Despite reflecting post-Watergate, the movie is dated.
-Examples like the extras wore clothes back in The 70’s, porno theaters were relevant before The Internet & crime wave was way outta control.
+Examples like the extras wore clothes back in the 70s, porno theaters were relevant before The Internet & crime wave was way outta control.

-Product Placement featuring brands such as Coca-Cola, (courtesy of Sony who owns a percentage of the company) McDonald’s, RC Cola, Doritos, 7Up & Pepsi.
+Product Placement featuring brands such as Coca-Cola, (courtesy of Sony who owns a percentage of the company) McDonald’s, Doritos, 7Up & Pepsi.
 I’ll let this con slide, because I couldn’t spot no other brand to shove down my throat.

 The Final Verdict: A-

-Taxi Driver is one of Martin Scorsese’s best films next to my personal favorites “Raging Bull,” “Goodfellas,” “Casino,” “The Aviator,” “The Departed” & “The Wolf Of Wall Street.”
+Taxi Driver is one of Martin Scorsese’s best films next to my personal favorites “Raging Bull,” “Goodfellas,” “Casino,” “The Aviator,” “The Departed” & “The Wolf of Wall Street.”
 Robert De Niro did a fantastic job, Martin Scorsese did a decent job among many other positive elements listed.
 If you’re eager to see the upcoming Joker or The Irishman, I highly recommend this movie.